nnsriram97/longhot/README.md

 # Long-HOT

-This is the repository that contains source code for the [Long-HOT](https://nnsriram97.github.io/LongHOT).
+This is the repository that contains webpage contents for the [Long-HOT](https://nnsriram97.github.io/longhot).

 # Website License